Offering Same-Day Garage Door Spring Replacement!

-If your garage door is moving slowly, only moves a couple of inches, or is slamming shut, you need garage door spring repair.
-When a spring is broken, it causes the garage door to be thrown off-balance and puts a lot of pressure on the garage door opener.
+If your garage door moves slowly, only moves a couple of inches, or slams shut, you need garage door spring repair.
+When a spring is broken, it causes the garage door to be thrown off balance and puts a lot of pressure on the garage door opener.
 It’s important that you don’t continue using the garage door with a broken spring.

 Can I replace my garage door springs?

-We strongly recommend that you leave garage door spring repair to the professionals.
+We strongly recommend leaving a garage door spring replacement to the professionals.
 It’s a dangerous area of garage repair that could leave you severely injured and could even compromise the safety of your garage door.

 Do you replace both springs at once?

 Yes, we will normally replace both garage door springs at once, given that they’re installed together.
-They’ll have the same lifespan, so if one spring breaks, it’s likely that the other will soon follow.
+They’ll have the same lifespan, so if one spring breaks, likely, the other will soon follow.